NezarAli/ElixirCounter/README.md

 ## Note

-This app costs money to keep it fully running and functional (hosting costs + other used services costs) ... so, some code parts are intentionally removed to prevent redistributing the app without ads.
+Some code parts are intentionally removed to prevent redistributing the app without ads.